Winner of the Royal Society of Literature Jerwood Award 2011

 This book will therefore be the story of how an obsession with the past and with learning led to the invention of paper, sparking a series of explosions of knowledge that led from second century China to sixteenth century Europe, where the story climaxed with a printing-driven knowledge revolution focused on the three great founding fathers of European modernity – the Renaissance, the Reformation and the Scientific Revolution.
 Along its path lay several crucial staging posts – in effect a series of big bang moments that sent knowledge to ever-greater audiences – granting to the book an entirely new order of power and, to those who could control its production, sway over the minds of their subjects, compatriots or religious devotees.

-He wrote three chapters for The Dragon Throne, a history of China’s dynasties edited by Jonathan Fenby, and a chapter on Genghis Khan for Seventy Great Journeys, published by Thames and Hudson.
-He has also edited two poetry anthologies for the travel publisher Eland.
-The second of these, to be published in 2009, is a collection of translated classical Chinese poetry.
+Monro contributed a chapter on Genghis Khan to The Seventy Great Journeys in History (2006), published by Thames and Hudson, and three chapters to The Dragon Throne (2008), a history of China’s dynasties (Quercus).
+He has edited two poetry anthologies for the travel publisher Eland.
+The second of these, China: City and Exile (2011), is a collection of translated classical Chinese poetry.

 In 2011 he won the Royal Society of Literature’s Jerwood Award for Non-Fiction, for his first full-length book, The Paper Trail.